top of page

 Finishing

-Strengthen the ends by darning over them with the long tails of white yarn and the smallest needle you can thread your yarn through until you can no longer get the needle through the stitches.
+Strengthen the ends and ensure no gaps between sts by darning over them with the long tails of white yarn and the smallest needle you can thread your yarn through, until you can no longer get the needle through the stitches.
 This means your DPNs won’t get through either.
 Weave in and trim all ends neatly.

 How did it go?